Danielerikrust/CH9121/README.md

 You can verify the read CH9181 Mac address against your routerlogin.net listing associated with the expected CH9121 IP address.

 The Pico_ETH_CH9121 can be pinged from another computer on the LAN when the network settings are correct.
-And the read_chip_settings.py file confirms that UART0 is set up properly for RX & TX with the CH9121.
+And the read_chip_settings.py file confirms that UART0 is set up properly for RX & TX with the CH9121 when it outputs data.

 I recommend the use of this breakout board to confirm GPIO pin usage by LED.
 It has been very helpful towards this project.